Calibrated analyses covering assessment across geopolitics, cybersecurity, finance, technology, energy, defense, supply-chain, and climate.

 The Middle East shipping crisis has threaded directly into African critical mineral supply chains through a mechanism our July 3 analysis did not map at its full depth: sulfuric.

-NATO's 32-member alliance has crossed the 2% GDP spending threshold for the first time in its history.
+NATO has crossed the 2% GDP spending threshold universally for the first time in the alliance's history, with all 32 members meeting the benchmark in 2025.

 China-linked malware embedded in counterfeit USB flash drives, delivered to Japan's Ground Self-Defense Force during earthquake disaster relief operations in March 2024.